 Note: This feature requires that advanced Canvas integration has been enabled.

 By default your Hypothesis reading will make all annotations visible to all students, or, if Sections integration is enabled, split into smaller reading groups based on Canvas Section membership.

-You also have the option to allow the creation of reading groups based on an existing Canvas Group Set.
-To enable this, check the box to indicate This is a group assignment, then select the appropriate existing Group Set from the drop-down list.
+You have the option to allow the creation of reading groups based on a pre-existing group set.
+To enable this, check the box to indicate This is a group assignment, then select the appropriate existing group set from the drop-down list.

 If you do not want to designate the reading as a groups assignment, leave the Group assignment box unchecked.

 Use the Page Name text box to give your Module Item a sensible title, then click Add Item:

 You will now see your Hypothesis-enabled Module Item listed on the Modules page.